pesterhazy/pesterhazy.github.com/posts/2015-05-25-getting-started-with-clojure-jdbc-and-sqlite.md

                             :capital "Paris"})
 ```

-We can also insert multiple rows in one go by passing many hash-maps as
+We can also insert multiple rows in one go by passing multiple hash-maps as
 arguments to the `insert!` function:

 ``` clojure